undergroundcyberninjas/training-notes/Lectures/Linux Basics/Parts of a Linux System.md

 ## Key Terms/Programs
 - **Kernel** - The core part of the operating system which interfaces directly with hardware.
 It is the first thing that boots.
+- **Master Boot Record** - The really really tiny part (512 bytes) at the beginning of your hard drive that tells your computer about the partitioning
 - **GRUB Bootloader** - The really really tiny program that starts the Linux kernel and passes it the right bootup parameters.
 - **``init``** - Program that runs on startup and manages all the  background processes in Linux.
 - **Daemons** - Programs that run in the background (such as an SSH server)